 - Salt and freshly ground pepper to taste

-Bring 3 3/4 cups of water to a simmer in a large saucepan.
-Stir in the wild and brown rice and the seasoned salt, return to a boil, then lower the heat and simmer, covered, until the water is absorbed, about 40 minutes.
+- Bring the broth or water with bouillon cube to a rapid simmer in a large saucepan.
+Stir in the wild rice and seasoning blend, return to a slow boil, then lower the heat and simmer for 10 minutes.